(AP) India is defending government regulations that have prompted U.S. retail giant Wal-Mart to hold back on opening superstores there.

-In a politically sensitive move, India last year gave the green light for international companies to open multibrand retail stores, but to allay concerns about the impact on small traders and family-run shops, those companies would have to obtain 30 percent of their products from local small and medium-sized businesses.
+In a politically sensitive move, India last year gave the green light for international companies to open multibrand retail stores.
+But they have to get 30 percent of their products from local small businesses.